Credit Repair Facts for Improving Your Credit Score

-Bad credit prevents people from getting mortgages, car loans and credit cards.
-Fears about repairing one's bad credit prove largely unfounded.
-By taking an aggressive approach, people emerging from bankruptcy can even find their credit repaired to reasonable levels within a couple years.
+Bad credit prevents people from getting mortgages, car loans, and credit cards.
+Fears about repairing one’s bad credit prove largely unfounded.
+By taking an aggressive approach, people emerging from bankruptcy can even find their credit repaired to reasonable levels within a couple of years.

-1. You can dispute inaccurate information with the Credit Reporting Agency.
+You can dispute inaccurate information with the Credit Reporting Agency

 If you tell a CRA that your file contains inaccurate information, the CRA must investigate the items (usually 30 days) by presenting, to its information source all relevant evidence you submit.
 The source must review your evidence and report its findings to the CRA.
 The CRA must then give you a written report of the investigation and also a copy of your report if there have been any changes as a result.

 Inaccurate information must be corrected or deleted

 A CRA must remove or correct inaccurate or unverified information from its files, usually within 30 days after you dispute it.
 The CRA is not required to remove accurate data from your file unless it is outdated or cannot be verified.
 If your dispute results in any changes to your report, the CRA cannot reinsert a disputed item into your file unless the information source verifies its accuracy and completeness.

 You can dispute inaccurate items with the source of the information

 If you tell anyone that you dispute an item, they may not report the information to a CRA without including a notice of your dispute.